 While moving to Mexico may seem like an extreme solution for a caregiver, people do it.
 Ventanas Mexico has had several inquiries from single people mentioning they are moving to Mexico with elderly parents.

 Financial planning articles edge close to admonishing readers not to sacrifice their own retirement security for the education of their children or caring for their elderly parents, as if it’s a choice.

 Unspoken is the question of morality, not to mention love, at the heart of the decision to leave a job or go into retirement savings to take care of someone who took care of us, perhaps making their own financial sacrifices.

 None of these articles mention options like moving to Mexico and the options I've described here.
 I think they should.

 Related links: Cash-strapped seniors look to Mexico for affordable assisted living by NPR.

 Another article by the blog, Retirement Revisited on the chances of needing long-term care.

 Most recent: Think you've tried everything when it comes to facials and "rejuvenation"?
 Here's the scoop on the world's safest injectible.

 Recently updated: A boring topic I know, but it's better than the excitement of a $500 electric bill.
 Read about how electricity is billed in Mexico before you think about renting long term in a coastal or warmer climate region.

-I recently released "If Only I Had a Place" a guide to renting luxuriously in Mexico.
-It includes a listing of rental concierges.
+She recently released "If Only I Had a Place" a guide to renting luxuriously in Mexico and includes a listing of rental concierges.